Josh Winiberg is a composer, pianist, and electronic music producer from the UK.

 A relatively late starter on the piano, Josh began teaching himself to play in 2002, aged 14.
-What he lacked in experience and formal education, he made up for with an insatiable hunger for music.
-A year later, this drive intensified following the terminal diagnosis of his step father, who gave Josh his keyboard.
-After chancing upon Ludovico Einaudi on Classic FM, Josh was inspired to compose an album to give to his step-father before he passed away.
+What he lacked in experience and formal piano education, he made up for with an insatiable hunger for music.
+This drive intensified following the terminal diagnosis of his step-father.
+After chancing upon Ludovico Einaudi on Classic FM, Josh was inspired to compose an album to give to his step-father – himself a musician – before he passed away.

-Following an intense few months of non-stop work on this project, by 2004 Josh had composed and released his first solo piano album, ‘Sunrise’.
+Racing against the clock, by 2004 Josh had composed and released his first solo piano album, ‘Sunrise’.
 Although very rough around the edges, it received positive feedback from Einaudi.
 Praise was also received from SoloPianoRadio.com founder David Nevue, who welcomed Josh onto the Whisperings artist roster.
-As a result Josh was invited to perform his work at the prestigious Ravello Festival, Italy, where he debuted his second piano album, ‘Silent Embrace’.
+As a result, Josh was invited to perform his work at the prestigious Ravello Festival, Italy, where he debuted his second piano album, ‘Silent Embrace’.

-A year later, Josh received his first commission, composing the soundtrack for the cartoon platform game ‘Mr Smoozles Goes Nutso‘ (by Steve Ince of ‘Broken Sword’ and ‘Beneath a Steel Sky’ fame).
-As of 2020, Josh and Steve are once again collaborating on the upcoming point-and-click game, ‘Crow Girl’.
+A year later, Josh received his first commission, composing the soundtrack for the cartoon platform game ‘Mr Smoozles Goes Nutso‘ (by award-winning writer, Steve Ince, of ‘Broken Sword’ and ‘Beneath a Steel Sky’ fame).
+Josh and Steve are currently collaborating on the upcoming point-and-click game, ‘Crow Girl’.

 Upon finishing school, Josh began studying a BA in Music Composition at Dartington College of Arts, where he released his third solo album, Those Nights, which was warmly received by Kathy Parsons of MainlyPiano.com.
 In 2008, he took part in an ERASMUS exchange program to Berlin, a city he returned to on a long term basis following the completion of his degree.
-While continuing to compose soundtracks for films, theatre productions and contemporary dance performances, Josh became increasingly inspired by the nightlife in his new home.
-Within a few months of sampling the Berlin scene, (and true to every cliché about the city), Josh was producing and performing electronic music, blending his classical flair with the hypnotic German flavour of after-hour techno.
-Since then, Josh’s productions have been supported by some of the world’s top DJs and electronic music magazines including John Digweed, Pig & Dan, Josh Butler, Faze Magazine and DMC Word Magazine.
+While continuing to compose soundtracks, Josh became increasingly inspired by the nightlife in his new home.
+Within a few months of sampling the Berlin scene, (and true to every cliché about the city), Josh was producing and performing electronic music, blending his classical flair with the hypnotic, German flavour of after-hour techno.
+Since then, Josh’s productions have been supported by some of the world’s most respected DJs and electronic music magazines including John Digweed, Pig & Dan, Josh Butler, Matthias Vogt, Daniel Bortz, Faze Magazine and DMC World Magazine.

 The soundtrack to Woman in Fragments, as well as the narrative themes running throughout the film, formed the basis of a new instrumental album, Change, which was released in 2017.
 This album was featured by the HDSounDI YouTube channel and has since received over a million streams, as well as being touted as a contender for album of the year by Kathy Parsons at MainlyPiano.com.

 In 2018, Josh took up classical piano lessons with local virtuoso Naoko Inoue, tackling more advanced repertoire and honing his craft.
-Later that year he won the Southend Music Festival piano section with three gold medal performances of Beethoven, Chopin and Schubert.
-A year later, he gained the DipABRSM performance diploma in piano.
+Later that year he won the Southend Music Festival piano section with three gold medal performances of pieces by Beethoven, Chopin and Schubert.
+The following year, he gained the DipABRSM performance diploma in piano.

-The last two years have seen Josh return more extensively to soundtrack writing, scoring three short horror films (‘Off the Hook’, ‘The Woods Near Jacob’s Farm’ and ‘See What She Did’, as well ‘Paradise’ – the powerful short story of a Polish migrant to the UK.
+The years since have seen Josh return more extensively to soundtrack writing, scoring three short horror films: ‘Off the Hook’ (Best Short Film, 2022), ‘The Woods Near Jacob’s Farm’ and ‘See What She Did’, as well ‘Paradise’ – the powerful short story of a Polish migrant to the UK.